Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 ## <a name="open-issues"></a>Open Issues
 ### Deployment Failures
-1. You may see a rare deployment failure with an error "Internal Server Error" around the deployment of a MySQL database.
+1. You may see a rare deployment failure with an error that reads "Internal Server Error" around the deployment of a MySQL database.
 This is being tracked internally and a fix is on the way.
 The recommendation is to try kicking off your deployment again.

 2. You may also see another deployment failure again with the MySQL Database provisioning.
 This is an artifact of an extremely rare but possible timing condition and a patch for this issue is in testing and expected to go live on around 14th of March 2022.
 The recommendation is to try kicking off another deployment.

 ### Infrastructure capabilities
-1. Azure Cache for Redis was removed as a caching option given the work needed to polish the integration with a WordPress plugin for enabling Redis as a cache.
-This is expected shortly after the private preview go live.
+1. Azure Cache for Redis was removed as a caching option as some more work is needed for seamless integration with popular WordPress plugins and having this functionality working out of the box.
+This functionality is expected shortly after the private preview go live.
 2. Azure Monitoring for deployed infrastructure isn't available out of the box and needs to be manually configured by customers post-deployment.
-We're working on simplifying and coming up with a out-of-the-box solution in this area.
+We're working on simplifying and coming up with a out-of-the-box solution for monitoring your WordPress deployments.

 ### Fit and finish
 1. A partial or failed deployment will show up in the list of your WordPress deployments and you will have to click into the deployment to confirm deployment status for each deployment.